dipikadidi/My-todo-list/README.md

 # My-todo-list
-this is a to do list
+This is a simple website that i created using HTML, CSS and JavaScript.